-VIII.
+1 VIII.
 QUALIFICATIONS

-My name is Stefan Covic.
-My business address is 8315 Century Park Court, San Diego, CA 92123.
-I am employed by SDG&E and my current title is Senior Resource Planner in the Electric & Fuel Procurement Department.
-My responsibilities include running computer models that forecast energy needs for both physical and financial operational needs.

-I joined SDG&E in April 2019.
-Prior to joining SDG&E, I worked as an energy analyst at Bear Valley Electric Service, a small IOU in Big Bear Lake, CA. I received a Bachelor of Physics and a Master of Economics degrees from the University of California, Irvine.

-I have previously testified before the California Public Utilities Commission.
+2 My name is Matthew A. O'Connell.
+My business address is 8315 Century Park Court, 3 San Diego, CA 92123.
+I am employed by SDG&E and my current title is Principal Resource 4 Planner in the Electric & Fuel Procurement Department.
+My responsibilities include running 5 computer models that forecast energy needs for both physical and financial operational needs.
+6 I joined SDG&E in January, 2020.
+Prior to joining SDG&E, I worked as an electric grid 7 modeler and data analyst at the National Renewable Energy Laboratory (NREL) in Golden, CO.
+8 I received a B.S. in Mechanical Engineering from Rowan University in Glassboro, NJ and a M.S.
+9 in Mechanical Engineering from Colorado State University in Fort Collins, CO.
+10 I have not previously testified before the California Public Utilities Commission.
+11 My name is Stefan Covic.
+My business address is 8315 Century Park Court, San Diego, 12 CA 92123.
+I am employed by SDG&E and my current title is Senior Resource Planner in the 13 Electric & Fuel Procurement Department.
+My responsibilities include running computer models 14 that forecast energy needs for both physical and financial operational needs.
+15 I joined SDG&E in April 2019.
+Prior to joining SDG&E, I worked as an energy analyst 16 at Bear Valley Electric Service, a small IOU in Big Bear Lake, CA. I received a Bachelor of 17 Physics and a Master of Economics degrees from the University of California, Irvine.
+18 I have previously testified before the California Public Utilities Commission.